Popeye09/unique-file-lister/README.md

 ## Overview

-The Unique File Lister is a Spring Boot application designed to showcase common object oriented software engineering practices used when developing APIs.
+The Unique File Lister is a Spring Boot application I designed to showcase common object oriented software engineering practices used when developing APIs.
 It provides two main services:

 - **UniqueFileService**: Recursively traverses a specified directory to identify files with unique base names and count their occurrences, returning results as a JSON array.
 - **HistoryService**: Logs and retrieves query history, including usernames, timestamps, directories, and file extension filters.